-As with all businesses in the UK, we are currently working to maintain business as usual, as the impact of Covid-19 begins to be felt across the country.
-We are endeavouring to maintain our usual high levels of client care and are planning to ensure the continuity of our service as government advice changes.
+We have put together procedures in line with the above to ensure the safety of both our staff and clients.
+We are currently working to maintain business as usual and are endeavouring to maintain our usual high levels of client care and are planning to ensure the continuity of our service as government advice changes.

 We offer various methods of communication, including telephone and email.